Freedom of religion in Asia by country: Hindus

 Hindus in Bangladesh have faced violence throughout the country's history, having been subjected to what most academics consider to be a genocide during the Bangladesh Liberation War in 1971.
 There have been more recent instances of violence in the 2010s.

 In 2016 violence over blasphemy accusations lead to the destruction of 15 Hindu temples and 100 homes, although authorities suggest only 8 temples and 22 houses were damaged.
 According to a report by the Bangladesh Jatiya Hindu Mohajote, in 2017 alone, at least 107 people of the Hindu community were killed and 31 fell victims to enforced disappearances, while 782 Hindus were either forced to leave the country or faced threats demanding that they leave.
 A further 23 were forced to convert.
 At least 25 Hindu women and children were raped, while 235 temples and statues vandalized during the year.
 According to the BJHM, the total number of distinct "atrocities" that affected the Hindu community in 2017 is 6474.
 During the 2019 Bangladesh elections, eight houses belonging to Hindu families on fire in Thakurgaon District alone.

 Chakma people

 In June 2017, hundreds of Bengali Muslim villagers in the southeastern part of the country set fire to 300 houses belonging to members of the Chakma people, a mostly Buddhist minority.
 A 70-year-old woman died during the attacks.
 The arson followed the killing of a local Muslim resident.

 Christians

-In 2018, Bangladesh was number 41 on the World Watch List for religious persecution of Christians, between the United Arab Emirates and Algeria.
+In 2018, Bangladesh was number 41 on the World Watch List for religious persecution of Christians, between the United Arab Emirates and Algeria; in 2022, the country was ranked at number 30.
 In 2016, four people were murdered for their Christian faith.
 The growing Christian population is met by growing persecution.